 MockTab

-MockTab is a native macOS driver for Wacom drawing tablets (pressure-sensitive input devices used in digital art and illustration) that no longer have official support on modern macOS releases.
+MockTab is a Mac driver for Wacom drawing tablets that no longer have official support.
 Free and open source.

 MockTab's testing has covered only a limited set of hardware configurations so far.
-Open an issue with observations and diagnostics to help broaden coverage.
+Consider filing an issue with observations and diagnostics to help broaden support.

 MockTab tablet area settings MockTab tablet area settings (dark)